Reproductive Clinical Science Master's Mission & Goals

 The mission of the Reproductive Clinical Science master's program at Eastern Virginia Medical School is to provide an educational program dedicated to academic excellence that provides the essential knowledge and skills to produce competent clinical embryologists and andrologists.

-The M.S. in Biomedical Sciences—Reproductive Clinical Science Program is designed for clinical embryologists, andrologists, physicians, and others involved in the practice of ART.
-The program goal is to provide multidisciplinary graduate level education and training in current technology to meet the ever changing demands in clinical and research aspects of assisted reproductive medicine embryology and andrology.
+The M.S. in Biomedical Sciences - Reproductive Clinical Science program is designed for clinical embryologists, andrologists, physicians and others involved in the practice of assisted reproductive technology.
+The program goal is to provide multidisciplinary graduate-level education and training in current technology to meet the ever-changing demands in clinical and research aspects of assisted reproductive medicine embryology and andrology.
 This program was designed to create a bridge between clinical, laboratory and molecular reproductive medicine and the basic sciences as well as evaluate skills and offer training in basic and advance techniques.

 To accomplish the program goals, the program has established the following objectives: